 Why You Must Hike This Hike: Stand atop cliffs rising 3,000 feet above Shenandoah Valley, soaking in views from breezy Stony Man.
 Walk the Passamaquoddy Trail, named for early park proponent George Pollock.

 Hike to the summit of Stony Man Mountain, where you can capture the patchwork of Shenandoah Valley and superlative mountain montages.
 Take the Little Stony Man Trail to Little Stony Man, where more overlooks await.
 Return along the Passamaquoddy Trail, where still more views can be seen.
-Stop by Furnace Spring, once was used in a copper mining operation, before completing this highlight-laden loop, located near Skyland Resort.
+Stop by Furnace Spring, once was used in a copper mining operation, before completing this highlight-laden loop, located near Skyland.

 The Trailhead: This hike starts near the north entrance to Skyland Resort off Skyline Drive.
 At the turn you will see a sign indicating this is the highest point on Skyline Drive.
 This turn is at milepost 41.7.
 Immediately after turning toward the Skyland Resort turn right into the parking for the Stony Man Nature Trail.